BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 After a full day's nerding, it's always good to have something in the evening to switch off to.
 It's various has seemed to be a bit of a sticking point trying to tie some activities together, although this year I think we cracked it.
 Over the years we've settled on having a film night in the Barn on Friday night and then some live entertainment on Saturday night; this seems to work as a formula.

 From past experience the lesson learnt has been keep it simple and trying not to be too ambitious.
 The key is always equipment and then production during the evening.
-We had just enough kit (see list below) with us to ensure that we could handle what come up and we'd tested it in advance to make sure it worked.
+We had just enough kit (see list below) with us to ensure that we could handle what come up, and we'd tested it in advance to make sure it worked.

 For the Saturday night we had some great content varying between using the screen to live performance on the stage.
 Here's what was on the agenda:

 This was kind of organised in an open-stage format, as in attendees were invited to propose and then come and do their thing.
-Gettting Suzy in as a booked act was a really good idea as it meant we had something to hang everything around and having a live performance is good.
+Gettting Suzy in as a booked act was an excellent idea as it meant we had something to hang everything around and having a live performance is good.
 We didn't have as many proposals as some years, but what we did get right this year was to start earlier, as in 2013, it got vagued until quite late and a lot of potential performers had gone to bed.

 There's always been a bit of a conflict between the Barn and the Fire, but I feel that starting earlier this year meant that this wasn't so much of an issue.
 We'd finished by around midnight, when things had definitely got a bit dark and people were ready for the fire.